Tracing silence – Jan Smuts letters to May Hobbs, 1919-50

 22 February 1948 “The most distinguishing thing about Nakuru is the immense extinct crater near it – a fearsome object, with forests growing inside its immense inwards.
 The natives think it is the habitation of evil spirits…”

-11. Make of these mentions what you will, it is the rest of the letters that is the concern here.
-This is because these are more or less all the mentions of anything to do with race in any of its meanings and ramifications.
-This is extraordinary, in the sense that Smuts’s 400 letters were written as though no such things and people existed, were not there, were not even in the range of possibilities, for the vast majority of the time and the vast majority of the words on the many many pages of these letters.
+11. Make of these mentions what the reader will, it is the rest of the letters that is the concern here.
+This is because the above are more or less all the mentions of anything to do with race in any of its meanings and ramifications.
+This is really extraordinary, in the sense that Smuts’s 400 letters were written as though no such things and people existed, were not there, were not even in the range of possibilities, for the vast majority of the time and the vast majority of the words on the many many pages of these letters.
 So how should this apartheid of the mind and the pen be understood?

 12. Was it, for example, a product of his friendship with May Hobbs, or that this is just the Smuts end of their correspondence?
 Perhaps elsewhere his letters might be very different?